dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 - Planning and conducting ToT (training of trainers) and end-user training
 - Project management and administration

-When working with a core team, it is important to note that you are not looking to build a team with these skills from the beginning; however you are looking to identify individuals that are able to grow into the roles that have been identified.
+When working with a core team, it is important to note that ***you are not*** looking to build a team with these skills from the beginning; however you are looking to identify individuals that are able to grow into the roles that have been identified.

 ## Core Team Principles

+When forming a core team, a couple core principles need to be considered.

+- These positions are not empty titles.
+The team must be ready to get their hands dirty and do the work!
+Appointments should not be adversely influenced by motivations external to making the system operate as effectively as possible.
+It is noted this is challenging in practice; however this is what is needed to have the system work well over time.
+- The person(s) within these positions may not be competent in all of the necessary skills from the beginning, but must be motivated to learn how DHIS2 works and/or how it can be managed.
+That being said, some pre-requisite skills are needed and are discussed further in the section [Forming a Core Team](#forming-a-core-team).
+- The team itself will need long-term, dedicated support in order to invest in their own learning and support a sustainable implementation
+- The team is often involved in training of trainer (ToT) activities as both participants and instructors The HISP network will always be there, but over time the support should decrease

+The idea behind a core team is that it should be involved in all DHIS2 operations, even those it does not necessarily have a high degree of competency in yet.
+This means that external TA, consultants, etc. should always work with the core team when implementing a solution in DHIS2, not just build the solution and provide it to the organization like is seen in a typical client/provider relationship.

+If the country partners with external TA, the external TA should support the core team by:

+- Performing any new activity (configuration, training, planning, etc.) together with the core team.
+Depending on the competency of the team this can mean anything from providing high level explanations to detailed breakdowns and guidance
+- In the beginning, this can add significant time to the implementation of projects as the core team is learning many new skills.
+These means some additional costs may need to be accounted for initially in order to give enough time for anyone giving external assistance to also explain items and work with the core team.
+- External support can be there to support tasks initially, but over time core tasks should be driven, managed and implemented by the core team.
+HISPs and other TA can act as advanced support in these cases.

 ## Forming a Core Team